ncsa/Delta_doc/docs/source/user_guide/login.rst

       ..  figure:: images/accessing/Delta_OOD_terminal.png
           :alt: Black terminal with a command prompt that ends in "csteffen@dt-login's password:"

    #.
 Complete the Duo two-factor authentication by either:

       a.
 Entering **1** and accepting the Duo push notification on your phone OR
       b.
 Opening the Duo app on your phone and entering the NCSA passcode into the terminal prompt.

-B. Delta Login Shell Interface - Option 2:
+Option 2:

    #.
-Log into the `general Open OnDemand interface <https://openondemand.delta.ncsa.illinois.edu/>`_.
+Log into the `Open OnDemand dasboard <https://openondemand.delta.ncsa.illinois.edu/>`_.
    #.
 In the **Clusters** menu, select **>_Delta Shell Access**.

       .. figure:: images/accessing/open-ondemand-clusters-menu.png